Approved by the Executive Committee on March 08, 2022 and ratified at Faculty meeting on May 19, 2022. Updated by

-The Student Promotion Committee shall be composed of four elected faculty members, three faculty members appointed by the Dean, and the Associate Dean for Student Affairs.
+The Student Promotion Committee shall be composed of four elected faculty members and three faculty members appointed by the Dean to represent a balance of both basic sciences and clinical departments.
 In addition, the Committee shall include the following non-voting members: The Associate Dean for Student Affairs, The Associate Dean for Diversity, Equity and Inclusion, the Associate Dean for Medical Education, and two students.

 Recognizing that the School of Medicine desires a diverse student body and serves a total community, the committee should, ideally, include representation from this broad constituency.
 In the event that the associate dean for student affairs perceives an imbalance in the composition of the committee, the associate dean may, with the concurrence of the majority of the committee voting, appoint an additional one to two faculty members for a one-year term.
 A majority of eligible voting members assigned to a committee is called a "quorum."

 All members of these committees who have the privilege of reviewing confidential student files are required to participate in FERPA training during their committee orientation.

 The committee shall meet upon the call of the chair at least once at the termination of each academic year.
 It can be called for specific business during the academic year by the dean, its chair, or by written petition to its chair by any two members of the committee.